best safety helmet for welding

 Shell Design Narrow shell for confined spaces

-Front Shield Coverage Extended front shields for enhanced throat protection against sparks and slag
+Protection Features Extended front shields for enhanced throat protection against sparks and slag

-Compatibility Compatible with 187-S (15968) hard hat
+Compatibility Compatible with 187-S hard hat accessory

 Brand Jackson Safety